Heus-Sueh/hyprland/README.md

 ### To rebase an existing atomic Fedora installation to the latest build:

 > [!IMPORTANT]
-> The **only** supported tag is `latest`
+> The **only** supported tag is `latest`.

 > [!IMPORTANT]
 > The two reboots described below are not optional.
 During installation, the initial boot into hyprland will provision the required sddm user.
-This is a one time step, all subsequent boots will succeed.)*
+This is a one time step, all subsequent boots will succeed.

 - First rebase to the unsigned image, to get the proper signing keys and policies installed:
   ```